bodrick/awesome/TOPICS.md

 *   [nicholas-ochoa/OpenSC2K](https://github.com/nicholas-ochoa/OpenSC2K) - OpenSC2K - An Open Source remake of Sim City 2000 by Maxis

+## core

+*   [MicrosoftDocs/windows-itpro-docs](https://github.com/MicrosoftDocs/windows-itpro-docs) - This repository is used for Windows client for IT Pro content on Microsoft Learn.
+*   [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.

+## mvldocs

+*   [MicrosoftDocs/windows-itpro-docs](https://github.com/MicrosoftDocs/windows-itpro-docs) - This repository is used for Windows client for IT Pro content on Microsoft Learn.
+*   [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.

+## windowsdocs

+*   [MicrosoftDocs/windows-itpro-docs](https://github.com/MicrosoftDocs/windows-itpro-docs) - This repository is used for Windows client for IT Pro content on Microsoft Learn.
+*   [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.

 ## backup

 *   [restic/restic](https://github.com/restic/restic) - Fast, secure, efficient backup program